 Concrete pavers look good especially in an outdoor setting.
 However, stamped concrete seems to acquire more “wow” because of its highly decorative appearance.
 Some people may even mistake it for real natural stone or a brick surface, even though it is just a concrete overlay.

 Pavers are durable enough to withstand outdoor elements.
 It won’t crack because each piece is not permanently attached to the other.
 This is a great material for areas where there is constant movement.
 Stamped concrete is one thin layer of overlay over an existing concrete slab.
 So if there is movement underneath and the slab cracks, so will the overlay.
 But there is a remedy for this.
 Custom scorelines or expansion joints can be cut into the floor to give each section some freedom to move.

 Cleaning and maintaining concrete pavers can be quite a challenge.
 Although it does not require any special product or method, weed can grow in between the units, especially if regular sand or soil is used to fill in the gaps.
 With stamped concrete, the gaps and grooves are just an illusion, since these are just stamped after all.
 This means it is easier to clean and maintain.
 A good coating of sealer on the stamped concrete reduces, if not eliminates, the need for any concrete repair service.
 A surface made with pavers, on the other hand, cannot be sealed with a concrete sealer.

-The prices of stamped concrete and pavers are not too far from each other.
+The prices of stamped concrete vs pavers are not too far from each other.
 Pavers, per square foot, may cost from $3 to $15 dollars.
 It may vary based on the size, shape, and color of the pavers.
 As for stamped concrete, it may range from $10 to $15 dollars.
 The more customization and the more complex the pattern involved, the more expensive it will be.